-It's important to keep passwords long and not easily guessed.
-Lucky for you, we have PowerShell to create a random password.
+It’s important to keep passwords long and not easily guessed.
+Lucky for you, Powershell can generate random password.

 Instead of coming up with your own solution using

 Get-Random, you can leverage the already-created and probably better

 System.Web.Security.Membership class to create a random password one for you.

 GeneratePassword() method has two arguments;

 numberOfNonAlphanumericCharacters.
 Using these two arguments allows you to create all kinds of random passwords with PowerShell.

 First, you’ll probably need to let PowerShell know about the System.Web assembly since it’s not loaded by default using

 GeneratePassword() static method like this:

 $length = 10 ## characters $nonAlphaChars = 5 [System.Web.Security.Membership]::GeneratePassword($length, $nonAlphaChars)